MattPickard/Project_Portfolio/README.md

 This project provides a practical machine learning framework for financial institutions to detect fraudulent loan applications while minimizing false positives that could impact legitimate customers.
 The solution employs a mixed sampling strategy combining SMOTENC and random undersampling to address class imbalance, along with comprehensive feature engineering including log scaling, robust scaling, and one-hot encoding.
 The LightGBM model, optimized through Optuna hyperparameter tuning, achieves performance on par with academic research, with velocity-based features and temporal metrics emerging as the most influential predictors.

+## **Querying my Grandfather's Memoir with RAG ([Link](https://github.com/MattPickard/Data-Science-Portfolio/tree/main/Memior%20RAG%20Project))**

+###### **Tags:** Retrieval-Augmented Generation (RAG), Natural Language Processing (NLP), Reranking, Context Enrichment, Information Retrieval, LangChain, Microsoft GraphRAG, OpenAI API, Query Rewriting, Prompt Engineering

+In this project, I demonstrate the application of various RAG (Retrieval-Augmented Generation) techniques, creating a pipeline that answers questions about my grandfather's memoir.
+These techniques are often used in the natural language processing and information retrieval applications.
+The findings reveal how enhancements like reranking and context enrichment through an ensemble approach can significantly improve retrieval success rates.